MuhammadHammad-git/AI-Assisted-Automated-Eye-Testing-Game--Final-Year-Project-/README.md

 # AI Assisted Automated Eye Testing Game (Final Year Project) "SNELL"
 ## It is a completely Automated Eye Testing Machine.
 It is a game.
 It uses Voice Recognition AI!
 It is fun, interactive and addicting to play.
+All of it runs on the microcontroller Raspberry pi 4B!
 This is my most innovative and fun work.
 A project that encompasses all of my work and showcases my coding skills!

 *Here is a link to the wonderfull ceremony and sadly my last day at university!